Please Log in or Register

 U.S., Poland sign military aviation accord

 NATO allies Poland and the United States signed a deal on Monday for the stationing of U.S. airforce personnel on Polish soil, a symbolically important move for Warsaw as it keeps a nervous eye on neighbouring Russia.
-The accord, endorsed by U.S. President Barack Obama during his visit to Warsaw late ...
+The accord, endorsed by U.S. President Barack Obama during his visit to Warsaw late last month, provides for the establishment of a small air detachment to train Polish pilots in use of F-16 ...

 Category: Military Aviation